-If you ask me, Finder is a great file management utility.
-It works quite great with the macOS system and offer some features like Continuity.
+I think Finder is a great file management utility.
+It works quite great with the macOS system and offers some features like Continuity.
 Nevertheless, there are times when this file explorer can let you down.
 When compared to other file managers, Finder is lagging quite behind.

 That’s why most power users recommend using a macOS Finder replacement whenever possible.

 If you use your Mac once in a while, Finder is the satisfactory file manager.
 Everything would be smooth and you don’t have to pay anything.
 When you have multiple work projects, a few thousand files and a number of workspaces to manage, however, things start changing.

 As a tech reviewer, I end up storing a lot of stuff on the Mac.
 And macOS Finder has been so bad at helping me keep things organize.
 Even with the renewed Finder in macOS Mojave, things have not been better.
 There have been many instances when I swore at Apple for keeping such a naïve file manager.

 Now, here are a few reasons why I think everyone needs a Finder replacement.

 Apple hasn’t been regular when it comes to updating Finder with features.
 Compared to even some of the older versions of other file managers, Finder’s lack of features can be a deal-breaker.